batoxpr/introtoim/Mid-term Documentation (FINAL).md

 startGame,
 mousePressed*

-* Most importantly, I made constructors for the three main objects: *evil, heart-eye, and bullet.*
+* Most importantly, I made separate class files for the three main objects: *evil, heart-eye, and bullet.*
-Each constructor contains the appearance, sound and basic functionalities of the objects
+Each class contains the attributes and basic functionalities of the objects

 * To learn about adding sounds, I've watched the [following tutorial from The Coding Train](https://www.youtube.com/watch?v=40Me1-yAtTc)